OperatorJack/Magic-Mechanics/MM - Enhanced Invisibility/00 - Core/MM - Enhanced Invisibility - Readme.txt

 ===Permissions===
 MWSE-Lua code may be used for any purpose for Morrowind.
 Please do not use it for other games.
 Please credit OperatorJack as the original author of any code.

 Otherwise, this mod or its contents may not be used without contacting the authors first.
 This was a team effort.
 Please contact us before using a given resource.

 ===Installation===
 Use a mod management tool to install the mod.

-The shader file must be setup in MGE before starting the game.
-1) Open MGE.
-2) Click "Shader setup..."
-3) Click "Modding >>>"
-4) Double-click on "Invisibility" so that it moves to the "Active Shaders" box.
-5) Click "Save"
-6) Close MGE.
+It is no longer required to manually configure the required shaders.

 ===Removal===
 Use a mod management tool to remove any installed files from your mod directory.